Chana Masala Recipe

 Why Do You Temper Spices?

 You are welcome to use powder for the flavor.
 However, tempering is the way to unlock the spices' healing properties.
 Many South Asian cuisines temper seeds and spices.
 Tempering can be done at the beginning or the end of your dish, depending on the dish.
-The significance behind the tempering is that when these ingredients are added to hot oil, the spices' natural oils and healing properties are released.
+The significance of tempering is that, when these ingredients are added to hot oil, the spices' natural oils and healing properties are released.
 It gives you the most important properties of the spices and adds extra flavor to the dish!

 chole in a bowl garnished with cilantro and side of onions